-Statement of Net Position - This statement presents information reflecting the Commission's assets, liabilities, and net position.
+Comparative Statements of Net Position - This statement presents information reflecting the Commission's assets, liabilities, and net position.
 Net position represents the amount of total assets less total liabilities.

-Statement of Revenues, Expenses, and Changes in Net Position - This statement reflects the Commission's operating revenues and expenses, as well as non-operating items during the reporting period.
+Comparative Statements of Revenues, Expenses, and Changes in Net Position - This statement reflects the Commission's operating revenues and expenses, as well as non-operating items during the reporting period.
 The change in net position for an enterprise fund is similar to net profit or loss for any other insurance company.

-Statement of Cash Flows - The statement of cash flows is presented on the direct method of reporting, which reflects cash flows from operating activities.
-Cash collections and payments are reflected in this statement to arrive at the net increase or decrease in cash for the year
+Comparative Statements of Cash Flows - The statement of cash flows is presented on the direct method of reporting, which reflects cash flows from operating, investing and noncapital financing activities.
+Cash collections and payments are reflected in this statement to arrive at the net increase or decrease in cash for the year.